-Carrie is fascinated with the ways that a good process (strong facilitation) brings out the best in teams while no process at all brings out the worst in those same individuals.
-Carrie LOVES collaborative processes but knows that it’s not enough to just put people in a room together.
+Carrie is fascinated with the ways that well designed processes brings out the best in teams while no process at all brings out the worst in those same individuals.
+It’s not enough to just put people in a room together.
 To get to the heart of issues that really matter, teams need structure and support.

 Carrie’s past clients include federal agencies, city governments, labor unions, universities, school districts, nonprofits, and small businesses (see the testimonials in the footer!).
 A skilled trainer, Carrie has co-taught courses on collaborative governance and facilitation through Portland State University and guest lectures with the Center for Public Deliberation at Colorado State University in Fort Collins.

 Outside of work, Carrie is an avid outdoors-woman, gardener, and backyard chicken enthusiast.
 She loves traveling and being reminded of ALL the different ways people of the world meet their needs.
-Carrie lives in Laramie, Wyoming with her husband Drew and son Jasper.
+Carrie lives in Laramie, Wyoming with her husband Drew and two young sons.